hamk-uas/datacube-storage-lab/README.md

 For Sentinel 2 Level-1C products, we use the free ESA Copernicus Data Space Ecosystem (CDSE) APIS: STAC for tile-based searches and the S3 as the primary source of the data.
 We do not benchmark the CDSE S3 API because download quota limitations would prevent its use in the intended machine learning use case.

-The Python scripts in the `sentinel2_l1c` folder handle intake and conversions.
+The Python scripts in the `sentinel2_l1c` folder handle intake, conversions, and random patch time series data load benchmarking.
 The intake and copying/format conversion to 1) the network drive, 2) a compute node's temp (typically fast NVMe storage on a compute node), and 3) S3 (CSC Allas) and benchmarking is done as follows:

 ```mermaid
 graph LR;